 In July 2003, the Clean Indoor Air Act became law in New York State prohibiting smoking in indoor areas of worksites and public places, including restaurants and bars.
 No doubt many can remember the days when restaurants were “divided” into smoking and nonsmoking sections but the tables were right next to each other and smoke easily floated from one section to the other.

 Many cities and counties are raising the minimum age of sale for tobacco products to 21 years, which has recently emerged as a potential strategy for reducing youth tobacco use.
 Both Cortland and Tompkins counties have passed T21 legislation.
+Many smokers are also turning to vape pens (find them on https://www.vapella.com) and other similar items in the hopes of reducing their tobacco consumption.

 We have community programs, as well as school and college policies that encourage tobacco-free environments and lifestyles.
 Surveys conducted by CACTC document a decline in the number of Cortland County youth who report using tobacco in the past 30 days from 10.2% in 2013 to 5.3% in 2016.
 We are making progress!